fxlin/p3-tee/docs/quickerstart.md

 ##### Troubleshoot

 If the port is already in use, "make run-only" just hangs (I guess xterm hangs) with no output, unlike `nc` which tells you "Address aready in use".
-If that happens, use `netstat` to check for port and try a unused one.
+If that happens, use `netstat` to verify and try an unused one.

 ##### Result